 - Select Automated Deployment for Deployment Model and enter the Host Username to access the Baffle Shield instance.
 In our example, we entered centos for the Host Username.

 - Enter the IP Address of the Baffle Shield you just launched.
 NOTE: If your Shield runs in the same subnet as your Baffle Manager instance, it is recommended that you use the Private IP address here.

-- Enter a port number for Baffle Shield to listen for application connections.
+- Enter a port number on which Baffle Shield can listen for application connections.
 The default port is 8444.